toddthomas/astro-api/README.md

 }
 ```

+## Caveats

+Currently, only some constellations can be used for filtering.
+The implementation of filtering by constellation requires constellation boundary data in the form of the vertices of the polygon comprising the boundary.
+The constellation data I scraped from the IAU at https://www.iau.org/public/themes/constellations includes these vertices, and the app appears to be submitting them correctly to SIMBAD, but for many constellations, no results are returned.
+I thought that might be due to a limit on the number of vertices that SIMBAD can process, but it doesn't seem to be that simple.
+It may be that the vertex data I obtained isn't accurate enough.
+The Rake task `constellations:search_in_all` generates a report in the file `results-for-all-constellations.txt` of the success or failure of attempting to find stars in each constellation.
+See that file to learn which constellation filters are working.

 ## Unimplemented API Ideas

 That's it for what you can currently do with the API.
 Here are some things I'd like to be able to do with it in the future.